Choosing between Apollo and Hunter.io for your B2B prospecting often comes down to these five questions:

 Both platforms serve real needs.
 Apollo gives you breadth across the entire sales workflow.
 Hunter gives you focused accuracy for email outreach.
 But neither platform answers the question that increasingly separates productive sales teams from busy ones: which accounts are actually ready to buy right now, and why?

 ZoomInfo is an all-in-one AI GTM Platform built on the industry's strongest data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
-That data foundation fuels ZoomInfo's GTM Context Graph, an intelligence layer that processes 1.5B+ data points daily by unifying this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
+That data foundation fuels the GTM Context Graph, an intelligence layer that processes 1.5B+ data points daily by unifying this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
 That context gives AI the fuel to show not just what happened, but why it happened, and which actions you need to capitalize on that momentum.
-Equipped with that intelligence, your team can drive sales motions from the dedicated GTM Workspace, run GTM plays from GTM Studio, or power their own tools through the API and MCP in any other front-end.
+Equipped with that intelligence, your team can drive sales motions from the dedicated GTM Workspace, run GTM plays from GTM Studio, or power their own tools through the ZoomInfo MCP in any front-end.

 If you want prospecting intelligence that goes beyond contact data, see how ZoomInfo works.